New Balance 501 History

 New Balance’s fame as a top-notch shoe company that provides runners and people with footwear equipped with excellent arch support and good hold has also given them an unfairly misguided reputation as a “dad’s shoe” or clunky trainers that only podiatrists or orthopedics would suggest.

 People who are familiar with New Balance or sneakerheads can readily vouch for the superior style and functionality of what is known as the New Balance Classics.
 It is a collection of shoes that are found in the closet of thousands of New Balance fans.
 These shoes are in no way a stereotype of an average “dad’s shoe” or an anonymous trainer.

-A cohort of the iconic 574, the New Balance 501 shares a lot of similarities with the ubiquitous model.
-It also has that streamlined classic silhouette and snug fit that allow wearers to move around in comfort, which is actually not that surprising since the 501 also traces its roots to running.
+A cohort of the iconic 574, the New Balance 501, shares a lot of similarities with the ubiquitous model.
+It also has that streamlined classic silhouette and snug fit that allow wearers to move around in comfort, which is not that surprising since the 501 also traces its roots to running.

-There are a handful of notable differences between these two popular lines, though.
+There are a handful of notable differences between these two favorite lines, though.
 A significant difference between the two would be New Balance’s use of lighter materials for the 501.
 Besides the lighter materials, the 501 also does not offer the same type of heel hold as its cousin.
 Lastly, the midfoot overlays present in the 574 are subdued in the 501.

-New Balance 501 Style
+New Balance 501 collection